 However with the Redevelopment changes will occur in three specific areas:

-1 We expect the new business model to contribute to a significant uplift in profit- ability of the business.
+We expect the new business model to contribute to a significant uplift in profitability of the business.

-3 It will also have a positive impact on the community health in terms of blood lead levels insuring a continued licence to operate.
+It will also have a positive impact on the community health in terms of blood lead levels ensuring a continued licence to operate.

 This will transform the business from an aged lead smelter to a polymetallic facility, which will enable the processing of a wider range of materials in an environmentally sustainable manner.